What is the Young Mathematicians’ Awards?

 Did you know?

-Our Dallas/Fort Worth based, problem solving competition is continuing to grow.
-Now in it’s 4th year, we are excited to inspire even more young mathematicians’ from across the metroplex, as we are working with many new schools and districts.
-The Hurst Euless Bedford school district has been victorious 3 years running, with the team from River Trails Elementary taking the crown in 2017.
+Our Dallas/Fort Worth-based problem solving competition is continuing to grow!
+Now in it’s 5th year, we are excited to inspire even more young mathematicians’ from across the metroplex, as we are working with many new schools and districts.
+The Hurst Euless Bedford school district was victorious 3 years running, but in 2017 a team from Birdville ISD was finally able to take the crown.
 Can your school district take the top spot this year?

 Round 1: FREE Problem Solving Classroom Workshop